What opportunities will this course give me?

 What do I need to sign up?

 This programme is designed for students with a learning difficulty and / or disability or for learners who would like a bit more support to access employment.
 For learners to be fully funded for the course they will have to have an Education Health and Care Plan (EHCP) between the ages of 19 and 24.
 If you do not meet these criteria please enquire to find out about costs.
-Following application, successful candidates will be invited to a pre-assessment interview.
-Entry on to the programme will be by interview and assessment.
+Following application, successful candidates will be invited to an interview.

 Please note that all courses are subject to minimum numbers and course descriptions may be subject to change.
 A place on your chosen course is not confirmed until all of the necessary enrolment paperwork is signed and any relevant fees are paid.
 The team will be in touch to discuss this with you, once your application has been processed.